 When it comes to retirement planning, you’ve probably asked yourself: IRA or 401(k) – which comes first?
 Both are great options worth considering, so provided you meet certain baseline conditions, you don’t have to pick one or the other if you’re looking to maximize tax-deferred retirement savings.
 For example, if you contribute to your company’s 401(k) plan, there’s no reason you can’t also fund a traditional IRA or Roth IRA depending on your income eligibility.
 The trick is to determine how to prioritize allocations between the vehicles in a way that will enhance your savings goals.
 It’s also important to keep in mind that funding a traditional IRA may not be tax-deductible for those earning above certain income thresholds.

-With all of this in mind, here are four questions that can help you plan your optimal contribution strategy:
+With all of this in mind, here are four questions that can help you plan your optimal contribution strategy, as of 2019:

 1. Does your employer offer a 401(k) match?